-Putting the golf ball from a longer distance is one aspect of golf that tends to create confusion and weakness in the body of the player.
+Putting the golf ball from a long distance is one aspect of golf that tends to create confusion and weakness in the body of the player.
 Generally, putting distances from four feet and above are viewed as long putts.

 Maintain a proper body stance and position

-Stand with both legs slightly apart at a position that keeps you square to the line of putt.
+Stand with both legs slightly apart at a position that keeps your square to the line of putt.
 Finally, relax and remember that there is no better position than that which keeps you comfortable and aligns your body such that your eye is directly over the ball.

 Deliver a perfect Long Putting Stroke

 The delivery of a perfect stroke is a very important factor for success when putting from longer distances.
 A firm grip with light pressure coupled with a stroke that originates from the shoulder in a pendulum-like fashion is sure to deliver great results at any time.

-Choose a proper putter
+Choose a proper putter.

-The choice of your putter goes a long way to determine how well your long distance putts turn out.
+The choice of your putter goes a long way to determining how well your long-distance putts turn out.
 Generally, you should use the putter that is most comfortable for your considering your height and physique.

-Consider how the nature of the course affects Long Putting
+Consider how the nature of the course affects Long Putting.